 If it’s quirky, it’s probably in Wunderkammer.
 The ‘chamber of wonders’ along Lonsdale Street, there are vintage glass cabinets and ageing scientific instruments you won’t see on your usual feed.

 It’s not every day you find a store adjacent to a cathedral.
 Soaring ceilings, stained glass windows and a baby grand piano are some of the casual touches at Alpha60’s newest Melbourne store.
 Head up the stairs adjacent to their Flinders Lane store, you’ll want these bragging rights.

 In case you’re ever torn between Instagramming your espresso or handsome suited self, there’s a solution.
 A walk-in-café, tailor and suit store rolled into one clean venue, Captains of Industry may have earned the right to their name.
 Suits are all made-to-measure, with fabrics from Italy or England’s Holland and Sherry.

-The neon red pretzel against a pale blue doorframe is eye-catching enough outside Lucy Folk.
+A tiny hole in the wall in picturesque Crossley Street, Lucy Folk is marked by a neon red pretzel against a pale blue doorframe.
 Inside, custom made white, gold and silver plates casually conceal the dilapidated, chipped brick walls.
 It’s a unique, smart design for the space, which is home to Folk’s jewellery collection.

 Find more photogenic locations at Favourite places to take photos in Melbourne